 By Scott Ross

-The Wizard of Oz: On my first viewing, around age 5, I was so terrified of Margaret Hamilton’s witch I hid behind the sofa whenever she was on-screen.
+The Wizard of Oz On my first viewing, around age 5, I was so terrified of Margaret Hamilton’s witch I hid behind the sofa whenever she was on-screen.
 I did the same thing, 3 years or so later, when Darby O’Gill and the Little People was reissued, crouching down on the theatre floor at the first sight of the wailing banshee, and begging my sister to tell me when it was gone.

-Pinocchio: One of the first movies I saw in North Carolina after the family moved there from Ohio in 1971.
+Pinocchio One of the first movies I saw in North Carolina after the family moved there from Ohio in 1971.
 The transformation of Lampwick into a donkey stayed with me for decades.
 A nightmare sequence, terrible in its delineation of panic, terror and hopelessness.
 Only later, as an adult, did I come to appreciate the totality of this exceptional achievement, its beauty and its astonishing pictorial texture.

-Gone with the Wind: Love it, loathe it, dismiss it or embrace it, to see this movie on a big screen, at 13, with my mother and sister, was one of the most intensely memorable experiences of my early adolescence.
-The dolly-in on Clark Gable’s face (“Wow!”
+Gone with the Wind Love it, loathe it, dismiss it or embrace it, to see this movie on a big screen, at 13, with my mother and sister, was one of the most intensely memorable experiences of my early adolescence.
+The dolly-in close-up on Clark Gable’s grin (“Wow!”
 I whispered to my mother); Hattie McDaniel’s big, broad face; the removal of the Confederate soldier’s leg; the massive crane shot of Scarlett at the depot; the burning of Atlanta; the collapse of her horse as she sights Tara; the shooting of the renegade Union soldier; Scarlett’s “morning after” smile; her fall down the stairs; the deaths of O’Hara, Bonnie Blue and Melanie.
-When one is older, one can roll one’s eyes at the appalling “happy darkies workin’ for Massa,” but also more fully appreciate the rich humor of the thing, and the sheer prowess David O. Selznick showed in putting it together.
+When one is older, one can also roll one’s eyes at the appalling “happy darkies workin’ for Massa” aspects, but also more fully appreciate the rich humor of the thing, and the sheer prowess David O. Selznick showed in putting it together.

-GoodFellas: Arguably the most exhilarating tour de force movie of its decade.
+GoodFellas Arguably the most exhilarating tour de force movie of its decade.
 No one limns the easy allure of crime, or the shocking availability and prevalence of sudden violence quite like Scorsese.

-The Wild Bunch: Another “Director’s Cut” experience, and one that left me literally, not figuratively, dazed for about a week afterward.
+The Wild Bunch Another “Director’s Cut” experience, and one that left me literally, not figuratively, dazed for about a week afterward.
 No other movie I know, even Scorsese’s, is more concerned with violence — its effect as well as its execution.
 From the opening massacre, and the dreadful sight of the scorpions beset by an army of ants that forms perhaps too easy a metaphor but remains indelible, to the horses falling to the water, to the final walk of the Bunch and their terrible end, Sam Peckinpaw had me by the throat, and kept on choking.

 Text copyright 2015 by Scott Ross